 In the animal kingdom, these female animals show leadership during conflict, travel and foraging.
 Researchers, Jennifer Smith and her colleagues, at the Mills College in California identified that these female animal leaders have one or more of these traits:

-Check out these seven land and sea mammals that are female-led!
+Check out these six land and sea mammals that are female-led!

 Two of the closest animal relatives to humans are the chimps and bonobos.
 Not only do these two primates contrast in appearance, but also in leadership styles.
 Males lead the chimps while the bonobos are female-led.